a-rich/DJ-Tools/README.md

 * `CHECK_TRACK_OVERLAP`: boolean flag to trigger checking the contents of Spotify playlists specified in `SPOTIFY_CHECK_PLAYLISTS` and the local files specified in `LOCAL_CHECK_DIRS` against the `beatcloud` (to identify redundancies)
 * `CHECK_TRACK_OVERLAP_FUZZ_RATIO`: the minimum Levenshtein similarity for indicating potential redundancies between Spotify playlists / local directories and the `beatcloud`
 * `LOCAL_CHECK_DIRS`: list of local directories (under "DJ Music") to use with `CHECK_TRACK_OVERLAP`,
+* `PLAYLIST_FROM_UPLOAD`: boolean flag to trigger automatic generation of updating of Spotify playlists from the Discord webhook output of users' music upload (output must be copied to the system clipboard); alternatively, the output can be saved to a file and that file path can be passed instead.
 * `SPOTIFY_CHECK_PLAYLISTS`: list of Spotify playlists to use with `CHECK_TRACK_OVERLAP`
 * `SPOTIFY_CLIENT_ID`: client ID for registered Spotify API application
 * `SPOTIFY_CLIENT_SECRET`: client secret for registered Spotify API application